snac-cooperative/technical-docs/data_constellation.md

     - At least one role per user (HRT user)
     - Potentially, roles for ad-hoc groups (sub-institution, department, professional orgs, etc.)
     - Need explicit, on-going policy guidance
-- Name format system
-    - Multiple known formats
-    - Canonical SNAC format?
-    - Context sensitive to language, script, and user?
-- Multilingual strings
-    - Web UI labels
-    - Controlled vocabulary strings, including labels and definitions
-- Controlled vocabularies
-    - Multilingual strings
-    - Have category and hierarchy
-    - All vocabularies share a base data structure
-    - Use varies by policy; does this imply a vocabulary workflow?
 - Reports
     - Read the database
     - Availability based on roles